dieghernan/dieghernan.github.io/collections/_drafts/optimize-images-r.md

  </tbody>
 </table>

-Additionally, if you host your projects in GitHub, you can try [Imgbot](https://imgbot.net/) that is free for open-source projects.
-Imgbot provides automatic optimization for files in your repos and the optimized files would be included in specific PR before merging in your work.
+Additionally, if you host your projects on GitHub, you can try [Imgbot](https://imgbot.net/), which is free for open-source projects.
+Imgbot provides automatic optimization for files in your repositories, and the optimized files will be included in specific pull requests before merging into your work.